rzr-js/rzr-core/README.md

 ```
 ### Modules

 a Module is a collection of related Models and Services (and their specs), with one Agent governing the Module.
-Modules can be nested within other Modules with arbitrary depth
+Modules can be nested within other Modules with arbitrary depth, with a folder within your /projectRoot/domain/
+directory representing a module

 ### Specs

-Specs are executable specifications that specify some behavior that needs to be fulfilled, every service has at least one Spec.
+Specs are executable specifications that specify some behavior that needs to be fulfilled and
+every service has at least one Spec.
 Spec support is provided by the Spex framework

 ### Control Structures

-**run**
-**series**
-**chain**
+**run**<br>
+**series**<br>
+**chain**<br>